r2devops/docs/docs/self-managed/troubleshooting.md

 Issues related to installation on Kubernetes using the Helm chart

-:::danger[No persistent volumes for chart dependencies PostgreSQL, Redis and/or MinIO] These 3 dependencies requires Persistent Volumes to work.
+:::danger[No persistent volumes for chart dependencies PostgreSQL and/or Redis] These 3 dependencies requires Persistent Volumes to work.
 If you haven't a default storage class or if you want to use a specific storage class you need to add an option in all of theses values:

     ```yaml
-    minio:
-      [...]
-      global:
-        storageClass: REPLACE_ME_BY_STORAGE_CLASS

     postgresql:
       [...]
       global: